microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserManager.md

 ## Description

 The `Get-EntraBetaUserManager` cmdlet gets the manager of a user in Microsoft Entra ID.
-Specify `ObjectId` parameter to get specific user manager.

 ## Examples